API reference#

 The tokenization macros above cannot be used inside other expressions.

-Yes: Assign PW_TOKENIZE_STRING
+Yes: Assign PW_TOKENIZE_STRING to a constexpr variable.

 constexpr uint32_t kGlobalToken = PW_TOKENIZE_STRING("Wowee Zowee!");